UKC Forum Member

 All of these dogs had the Drifting tracking style that made the Bridsong/Henry hounds so well known.
 All of the dogs were hard stay put tree dogs.
 Mac and Trixie would have been pleased.
 The off spring from Mac and Trixie had produced a bloodline of hounds that over 70 years later are still being hunted and enjoyed by hunters like myself across North America.

 FCH NITECH GRCH ROBINSON'S SILVERTONE BLUSPECK HTX DNA-P(WAGNERS SILVERTONE BLUEBOY X NITECH GRCH ROBINSON'S JJ THUNDER SUE)

 PR ROBINSON'S SPECKLED RAE (FCH NITECH GRCH ROBINSON'S SILVERTONE BLUSPECK HTX X PR STYLISH TINKER(SARGENT'S BLUE SEMEN PUP)Co-owned with Eugene Sargent

-PR SMOOTH TALKING SAMSON (CH GRNITECH SMOOTH TALKING SAMMY X PR ROBINSON'S SPECKLED RAE)
+PR ROBINSON'S SMOOTH TALKIN SAMSON (CH GRNITECH SMOOTH TALKING SAMMY X PR ROBINSON'S SPECKLED RAE)

 Dogs owned, raised and/or trained here.